 They, or the Mission owner, can assign someone else to the role by dragging another person from the Flier Controls into the role.
-If they are late, they will get email reminders and continue to see the status on their dashboard.
+If they are late, they will get email reminders and continue to see the status on their Mission Control.

 Can I change the due dates?